Depending on your project, you may need to skip some of the Kendo UI utilities and install only what your application requires.

 kendo.all.jsbecause they already include the Grid scripts.

-The following list provides the references to the script files which, whether minified or not, that can be included on a per-widget basis depending on your preferences and requirements of your project.
+The following list provides the references to the script files which, whether minified or not and depending on your project, can be included on a per-widget basis.

 - List of Kendo UI widgets in terms of their bundle support